timmattison/tools/README.md

   doesn't support any other form of wildcards.
 It doesn't assume suffixes have a period in front of them so you need to include that if you want it.
   - To install: `go install github.com/timmattison/tools/cmd/sizeof@latest`
+- htmlboard
+  - Waits for HTML to be put on the clipboard and then pretty prints it and puts it back in the clipboard.
+  - To install: `go install github.com/timmattison/tools/cmd/htmlboard@latest`
+- jsonboard
+  - Waits for JSON to be put on the clipboard and then pretty prints it and puts it back in the clipboard.
+  - To install: `go install github.com/timmattison/tools/cmd/jsonboard@latest`

 ## dirhash